-Lindsay Buck is the Senior Planner and Stormwater Management Officer for the Town of Stillwater with 17 years of experience in municipal planning as well as the NYS DEC SPDES program.
-She has written and implemented the Stormwater Management Plans for 3 municipalities in Saratoga County.
-Lindsay is a graduate of SUNY Albany, a Certified NYS Code Enforcement Officer, and a Certified Professional in Erosion and Sediment Control.
+Lindsay Buck is the Senior Planner and Stormwater Management Officer for the Town of Stillwater with 18 years of experience in municipal planning as well as the NYS DEC SPDES program.
+She has written and implemented the Stormwater Management Plans for three municipalities in Saratoga County.
+Ms. Buck is a graduate of SUNY Albany, a Certified NYS Code Enforcement Officer, and a Certified Professional in Erosion and Sediment Control.

 Patricia Burke is a Local Government Specialist with the New York State Department of State.
 Prior to her service at the Department of State, she worked at the New York State Office of Real Property Services.
 Ms. Burke holds a master’s degree in Regional Planning from the State University of New York at Albany, with an environmental concentration that studied wind turbine planning considerations, and a Bachelor of Arts in Political Science from St. John Fisher College in Rochester.
 Prior to her public service, she was an editor for a national legal publishing firm.

 John B. Cannie, Esq., has resided permanently in Saratoga Springs since 2015, after spending many summers in the area.
 He began his practice of law with an Albany-based law firm in 2015 and joined Snyder, Kiley, Toohey, Corbett & Cox, LLP in 2019.
 His principal areas of practice are commercial and residential real estate; real estate development; zoning and planning; estate administration and litigation; corporate formation; business transactions; evictions; and equine law.
 He serves clients in Warren, Washington, Albany, & Saratoga Counties, as well as other counties as needed.